Alaska-class cruiser: Main battery

-As built, the Alaska class had nine 12"/50 caliber Mark 8 guns mounted in three triple (3-gun) turrets, with two turrets forward and one aft, a configuration known as "2-A-1".
-The previous 12" gun manufactured for the U.S. Navy was the Mark 7 version, which had been designed for and installed in the 1912 Wyoming-class battleships.
+As built, the Alaska class had nine 12-inch/50 caliber Mark 8 guns mounted in three triple (3-gun) turrets, with two turrets forward and one aft, a configuration known as "2-A-1".
+The previous 12-inch gun manufactured for the U.S. Navy was the Mark 7 version, which had been designed for and installed in the 1912 Wyoming-class battleships.
 The Mark 8 was of considerably higher quality; in fact, it "was by far the most powerful weapon of its caliber ever placed in service".
 Designed in 1939, it weighed 121856 lb including the breech, and could sustain an average rate of fire of 2.4–3 rounds a minute.
-It could throw a 1140 lb Mark 18 armor-piercing shell 38573 yd at an elevation of 45°, and had a 344-shot barrel life (about 54 more than the much larger but similar 16"/50 caliber Mark 7 gun found on the Iowa battleships.).
-The Alaskas' Mark 8 guns were the heaviest main battery of any cruiser of World War II, and as capable as the old 14"/45 caliber gun used on the U.S. Navy's pre-treaty battleships.
+It could throw a 1140 lb Mark 18 armor-piercing shell 38573 yd at an elevation of 45°, and had a 344-shot barrel life (about 54 more than the much larger but similar 16-inch/50 caliber Mark 7 gun found on the Iowa battleships.).
+The Alaskas' Mark 8 guns were the heaviest main battery of any cruiser of World War II, and as capable as the old 14-inch/45 caliber gun used on the U.S. Navy's pre-treaty battleships.

 The turrets were very similar to those of the Iowa-class battleships, but differed in several ways; for example, the Alaska class had a two-stage powder hoist instead of the Iowa class's one-stage hoist.
 These differences made operating the guns safer and increased the rate of fire.
 In addition, a "projectile rammer" was added to Alaska and Guam.
 This machine transferred shells from storage on the ship to the rotating ring that fed the guns.
 However, this feature proved unsatisfactory, and it was not planned for Hawaii or any subsequent ships.

 Because Alaska and Guam were the only two ships to mount these guns, only ten turrets were made during the war (three for each ship including Hawaii and one spare).
 They cost $1,550,000 each and were the most expensive heavy guns purchased by the U.S. Navy in World War II.

 Secondary battery

-The secondary battery of the Alaska class was composed of twelve dual-purpose (anti-air and anti-ship) 5"/38 caliber guns in twin mounts, with four offset on each side of the superstructure (two on each beam) and two centerline turrets fore and aft.
-The 5"/38 was originally intended for use on only destroyers built in the 1930s, but by 1934 and into World War II it was being installed on almost all of the U.S.'s major warships, including aircraft carriers, battleships, and heavy and light cruisers.
+The secondary battery of the Alaska class was composed of twelve dual-purpose (anti-air and anti-ship) 5-inch/38 caliber guns in twin mounts, with four offset on each side of the superstructure (two on each beam) and two centerline turrets fore and aft.
+The 5-inch/38 was originally intended for use on only destroyers built in the 1930s, but by 1934 and into World War II it was being installed on almost all of the U.S.'s major warships, including aircraft carriers, battleships, and heavy and light cruisers.